Skip to content Skip to footer

 Volatiles

 As you can see from the data, Volatiles make up the majority of visits at 88.9% of the audience, but they engage with the fewest pages.
 At this stage, Poool recommends focusing on collecting compliant consent and encouraging content consumption habits.
-To do this, try offering a limited number of articles for free, encouraging signup for email or push notifications, or prompting visitors to download an for a better mobile experience.
+To do this, try offering a limited number of articles for free, encouraging signup for email or push notifications, or prompting visitors to download an for a better experience.

 Occasionals and Regulars